 Other ways to practice Slow Money include the following:

-For our part, we are one of the growing number of businesses that is interested in offering services as part of a gift economy.
-We offer our clients the option of paying–it–forward such that each client is offering a gift to the next.
-This allows us to work with our clients according to their need, and not based on financial standing.
+There are a growing number of businesses that are interested in offering services as part of a gift economy.
+One way is to offer customers the option of paying–it–forward such that each customer is offering a gift to the next.

 Like all aspects of the Slow Movement, Slow Money is a work in progress that draws upon many ideas from sustainability.
 The goal, as always, is to apply our creativity and develop life–affirming practices for the benefit of ourselves, our communities, and where we live.